 - Musical instruments like classical guitars, violins, and flamenco

 Based on several uses above, furniture is not implicitly stated as common use.
 It implies that most types of cedar are soft and not good enough for furniture.

-As mentioned before, cedar has few scores in the hardness scale making it easy to break when it is used in furniture materials.
+Cedar has few scores on the hardness scale, making it easy to break when used in furniture materials.